Skip to main content

 STM32 provides four kinds of USB peripherals as shown below.
 You can refer to the CDC code generated by the code generator to understand how USB endpoints are configured.

-Two endpoint declaration styles are supported; endpoint numbers for the buffers auto-increment:
+STM32USBDeviceDevFs supports two endpoint declaration styles; endpoint numbers for the buffers auto-increment:

 1. {usb_fs_ep0_in_buf, usb_fs_ep0_out_buf, 8, 8}: declares a bidirectional endpoint; hardware double buffering is not available